sunshinejr/SwiftyUserDefaults/README.md

 ### Just use it!

-You can easily modify value types (strings, numbers, array) in place, without extra steps or magic operators, as if you were working with a plain old dictionary:
+You can easily modify value types (strings, numbers, array) in place, as if you were working with a plain old dictionary:

 ```swift
 // Modify value types in place